Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics

-The finite-time optimal control framework developed in \cref{sec:finite_time_optimal_control} is based on the MinAP combined with the existence of the slow-driven geodesic $\mathcal{G}(\{\lambda\})$ and incorporating the possibility of \textit{kinks}.
-Hence, multi-parameter finite-time optimal control protocol is rather trivial, provided that a slow driving geodesic \cref{eq:optimal_protocol_multi_parameter} exists and is computed.
-The corresponding finite-time multi-parameter optimal protocol reads,
+Here, $||\cdot||_2$ is the $L^2$-norm that quantifies the distance on the Riemannian manifold induced by multiple control parameters.
+The finite--time optimal control framework developed in \cref{sec:finite_time_optimal_control} is based on the MinAP combined with the existence of the slow--driving geodesic $\mathcal{G}(\vec{\lambda})$ and incorporating the possibility of \textit{kinks}.
+Hence, a multi--parameter finite--time optimal control protocol is rather straightforward, provided that a slow--driving geodesic \cref{eq:optimal_protocol_multi_parameter} exists and is computed.
+The corresponding finite--time multi--parameter optimal protocol reads,

-with the finite-time multi-parameter optimal driving EP reads:
+with the finite--time multi--parameter optimal driving EP: